wavemotion-dave/StellaDS/README.md

 -----------------------

 V7.4 : 19-Aug-2024 by Dave Bernazzani (wavemotion)
-  * Adding adding save/restore state handling for all games.
+  * Adding save/restore state handling for all games.
 Use the new down-arrow icon in the lower left.
   * Added 03E0 banking for Parker Bros.
 Brazilian carts.
   * Added 0FA0 banking for Fotomania Brazilian carts.